wakgari-Elias/credit-risk-model/README.md

-📌 Credit Scoring Business Understanding
+## Credit Scoring Business Understanding

-1. Basel II Accord and the Need for Interpretable Credit Risk Models
+### 1. Basel II Accord and Its Influence on Credit Risk Modeling
+# How does the Basel II Accord’s emphasis on risk measurement influence our need for an interpretable and well-documented model?

-The Basel II Capital Accord provides a regulatory framework that links a bank’s capital requirements directly to the level of credit risk it assumes.
-This framework strongly influences how credit risk models must be designed and used.
+The Basel II Capital Accord provides an international regulatory framework that requires banks to measure, manage, and hold capital against credit risk in a risk-sensitive manner.
+In the context of this project, Basel II strongly influences how credit risk models are designed, documented, and used.

 Key implications of Basel II for this project include:

-Risk-sensitive capital allocation

-Banks must quantify credit risk to determine minimum regulatory capital.

-Inaccurate or opaque models can lead to underestimation or overestimation of risk.

-Emphasis on transparency and documentation

-Models must be explainable to regulators, auditors, and internal risk committees.

-Feature selection, assumptions, and transformations must be clearly documented.

-Model governance and validation requirements

-Credit risk models must be reproducible and regularly validated.

-Clear model logic supports stress testing, monitoring, and supervisory review (Pillar 2).

-As a result, this project prioritizes interpretable, well-documented, and auditable modeling approaches to ensure alignment with Basel II principles and regulatory expectations.

-2. Proxy Definition of Default Risk

-A major challenge in this project is the absence of a direct default label (e.g., loan delinquency or repayment failure).
-Since supervised learning requires a target variable, a proxy for default risk must be constructed.

-Reasons a proxy variable is necessary:

-The dataset contains transactional and behavioral data only

-No explicit loan performance or repayment outcomes are available

-Credit scoring models require labeled outcomes for training

-Approach used in this project:

-Recency: How recently a customer made transactions

-Frequency: How often a customer transacts

-Monetary: The total value of customer transactions

-These RFM metrics are used to approximate customer creditworthiness, where unfavorable behavioral patterns indicate higher risk.

-Potential business risks of using a proxy:

-Label noise: The proxy may not accurately represent true default behavior

-Misclassification risk:

-High-risk customers may be incorrectly approved

-Creditworthy customers may be unfairly rejected

-Strategic risk: Poor proxy assumptions can negatively impact profitability and customer trust

-To mitigate these risks, proxy construction is guided by domain knowledge, validated through exploratory data analysis, and interpreted cautiously in credit decision-making.

-3. Trade-offs Between Interpretable and High-Performance Models

-In regulated financial environments, selecting a credit risk model involves balancing predictive accuracy with interpretability and regulatory compliance.

-Simple and interpretable models (e.g., Logistic Regression with WoE):

-Advantages:

-High transparency and explainability

-Strong regulatory acceptance

-Stable and easy to monitor over time

-Limitations:

-Limited ability to capture nonlinear relationships

-May underperform on complex behavioral data

-Complex models (e.g., Gradient Boosting):

-Advantages:

-Higher predictive performance

-Ability to model nonlinearities and feature interactions

-Better utilization of alternative data

-Limitations:

-Harder to interpret and explain

-Increased validation and governance complexity

-Potential regulatory resistance

-Project approach:

-Evaluate both model types

-Balance performance with interpretability

-Align model usage with Basel II principles and risk governance requirements
+- Emphasis on **quantitative risk measurement** rather than subjective judgment
+- Requirement for **transparent and explainable models** that can be reviewed by regulators
+- Strong focus on **model governance**, documentation, and validation
+- Alignment of credit decisions with **capital adequacy and risk exposure**

+Because credit risk models directly affect lending decisions and regulatory capital, this project prioritizes:

+- Interpretable features and model outputs
+- Clear documentation of assumptions and limitations
+- Reproducible data processing and model training pipelines

+This ensures that the resulting credit risk model can support regulatory review, internal audits, and responsible credit decision-making, in line with Basel II principles.

+---

+### 2. Need for a Proxy Default Variable
+# Since we lack a direct "default" label, why is creating a proxy variable necessary, and what are the potential business risks of making predictions based on this proxy?

+A major challenge in this project is the absence of a direct and observable **default label**, such as loan delinquency, missed payments, or charge-offs.
+Since supervised machine learning models require a target variable, it is necessary to construct a **proxy variable** that approximates credit risk.

+In this project, default risk is inferred from customer transaction behavior using **alternative data**, specifically:

+- **Recency** – how recently a customer made transactions
+- **Frequency** – how often the customer transacts
+- **Monetary value** – the volume and value of transactions

+The rationale for using an RFM-based proxy includes:

+- Many customers lack traditional credit histories
+- Behavioral transaction data provides early risk signals
+- Alternative credit scoring improves financial inclusion

+However, relying on a proxy variable introduces important business risks:

+- The proxy may not perfectly represent true repayment behavior
+- Label noise can lead to incorrect classifications
+- High-risk customers may be incorrectly approved
+- Creditworthy customers may be unfairly rejected

+To mitigate these risks, proxy construction is guided by domain knowledge, exploratory data analysis, and conservative assumptions, and model outputs are interpreted cautiously within the broader credit risk framework.

+---

+### 3. Trade-offs Between Interpretable and High-Performance Models

+# What are the key trade-offs between using a simple, interpretable model (like Logistic Regression with WoE) versus a complex, high-performance model (like Gradient Boosting) in a regulated financial context?
+In regulated financial environments, credit risk modeling involves balancing **model interpretability** with **predictive performance**.

+**Simple and interpretable models**, such as Logistic Regression with Weight of Evidence (WoE), offer several advantages:

+- Clear interpretation of feature contributions
+- High transparency for regulators and auditors
+- Stable and well-established use in credit scoring
+- Easier monitoring and validation over time

+However, these models may have limitations:

+- Limited ability to capture nonlinear relationships
+- Reduced performance when using complex alternative data

+**Complex machine learning models**, such as Gradient Boosting, provide:

+- Higher predictive accuracy
+- Ability to model nonlinearities and interactions
+- Better use of rich behavioral and transactional data

+But they also introduce challenges:

+- Reduced interpretability
+- More complex validation and governance requirements
+- Greater difficulty in regulatory justification

+In this project, both model types are explored to balance accuracy and interpretability.
+This approach aligns with Basel II expectations while leveraging modern machine learning techniques to enhance credit risk prediction.

+---